 Early Evo motors were bolted directly to the dual-downtube, steel cradle frame.
 Sportsters would not see rubber engine mounting until 2004.

-Front suspension continued use of 35mm Showa forks from earlier Sportsters.
-An 11.2" disc brake was used in front and at the rear.
+Front suspension remained 35mm Showa forks from earlier Sportsters.
+An 11.2" disc brake was fitted up front and in back.
 Although wire wheels were still available, most buyers chose alloy wheels, which were 19" in front and 16" in back.

 XLH 1100 Special Editions

-To commemorate the 200th anniversary of the Statue of Liberty, a "Liberty Edition" model was available in 1986.
+To commemorate the 100th anniversary of the Statue of Liberty, a "Liberty Edition" Sportster was available in 1986.
 Offered only on the 1100, special Statue of Liberty graphics adorned the gas tank and front fender.